 Services offered by businesses cannot be approved or recommended, but traders who are committed to trading fairly and honestly can find out how to apply to join the registration scheme.

 How do I join?

-You can download a application form [133Kb] and the rules of the scheme [478Kb] and email the electronic application form to firstname.lastname@example.org.
+You can download a New BBP Application form [110Kb] and the NEW BBP Code of Practice [222Kb] and email the electronic application form to email@example.com.
 Alternatively, you can request an application pack by contacting us on 01738 476476.

 Am I eligible to join?

 Apart from a requirement to have been trading for at least six months, there are few restrictions.

 Traders who wish to join the Better Business Partnership must give a formal undertaking:

 - To operate their business in a fair and honest manner (see the NEW BBP Trading Fairly Guidelines [73Kb] for traders on meeting the Better Business Partnership commitment to fair and honest trading)

 - To comply with all requirements of the criminal and civil law and not to seek to restrict customers' civil rights

 - To provide staff training to ensure staff have a suitable working knowledge of relevant criminal and consumer law.